 There’s no guarantee that volunteering will lead to a lightbulb moment where you suddenly realise what your purpose is.
 However, there are many different ways you can help others and give back, and once you find the ‘right’ way to do that, it should feel as though it makes sense.
-Plus, the act of helping is invigorating and not exhausting.
+Plus, the act of helping can be invigorating.

-If you want to find out how you can help others, check out our article; 17 meaningful ways to help others and give back to your community.
+If you’re looking for some ideas, check out our article; 17 meaningful ways to help others and give back to your community.

 No matter how hard we search, finding purpose and meaning in our lives isn’t usually something that happens quickly.
-It can take months, years, or even a lifetime – but there are some who say it’s the search that is the most meaningful of all.
+It can take months, years, or even a lifetime – but there are some who say it’s the search that’s the most meaningful of all.

 You might find that what inspires and drives you changes over time.
 This is all part and parcel of our natural evolution as people, and it doesn’t mean that you’re giving up on anything.

-If you find an act, hobby, job, or cause that gives you purpose, it doesn’t matter what it is – all that matters is that you get something out of it.
+If you find a hobby, job, or cause that gives you purpose, it doesn’t matter what it is – all that matters is that you get something out of it.

 If you choose to pursue a new passion or cause, try to take some time to reflect on it as you go along.
 Ask yourself if the new road you’re on feels like the right direction.
 If it isn’t, it’s fine to change course.